informalsystems/hermes/docs/architecture/adr-002-ibc-relayer.md

 For example, light client implementation of Tendermint supports bisection and the relayer may choose to send skipping headers to A-client on B, periodically or when required by new IBC datagrams.

 #### IBC Client Consensus State vs Relayer Light Client States vs Chain states
-A number of IBC datagrams contain proofs obtained from chain A at a some height `proof_height` and they need to be verified against an IBC client consensus state at `proof_height` on chain B. The relayer therefore needs to ensure that the consensus state at `proof_height` exists on chain B.
+A number of IBC datagrams contain proofs obtained from chain A at a some height `h`.
+A proof needs to be verified on B against the commitment root for `h` which, for Tendermint clients, is included in the client consensus state at `h+1`.
+This is because for Tendermint chains the application Hash after applying all transactions in block `n` is included in block at height `n+1`.

+The relayer therefore needs to ensure that the consensus state at `proof_height+1` exists on chain B.

 One proposal is shown below and described in the rest of this section.
 ![IBC_client_heights](assets/IBC_client_heights.jpeg)

 The relayer creates a light client on B with `hi` and then updates it as required by processing different IBC events.
 Let `ha'` be the last consensus state for client on B.
-When some IBC event for X (connection, channel or packet) is received, it includes the height `hx` at which the event occured on A.
+When some IBC event for X (connection, channel or packet) is received, it includes the height, let it be `hx-1` at which the event occured on A.
 According to the proposal here, the relayer should:
-- get the latest consensus state height of client on B, `ha'`
+- get the latest consensus state height of client on B, `ha`
-- let `h = max(hx, ha')`
+- let `h = max(hx, ha)`
+- query for item X at height `h-1` and get a proof `p` at this height
+- wait for the block at height `hx` to be received, i.e. `Ev{bloack, hx}`
-- the relayer asks its light client for the minimal set of headers such that `h` verifies against `ha'`
+- get the minimal set of headers from the light client such that `h` verifies against `ha`
-- it then sends one or more `MsgUpdateClient` datagrams in a transaction to B
+- sends zero or more `MsgUpdateClient` datagrams and the `MsgX{X, p, h}` in a transaction to B
-- next the relayer periodically queries the latest height on A, `ha` waiting for `ha > h`.
-The issue here is that a query with proof for a height `h` will return a proof from `h-1` if `h` is the latest state on A. See [SDK store IAVL Query function](https://github.com/cosmos/cosmos-sdk/blob/01b59db35ebc555beaaad9512aaf791ff50245b1/store/iavl/store.go#L250-L267)
-- the relayer can now safely query for item X at height `h` and get a proof at this height
-- the relayer creates the message for X, including the proof and height `h` which is guaranteed to find a client consensus state on B.
+- if the transaction is successful or `MsgX..` failed, then "consume" the `Ev{X,..}`
+  - if `MsgX` fails there is nothing that can be done, another relayer must have submitted first
+- else raise again the event at `hA-1` if one not already there
+- the effect of this is that a new query is made at `hA-1` and since the CS at `hA` exists on B, only `MsgX` needs to be sent out

 #### Connection Messages
 The relayer queries the source and destination chains of the relaying paths in order to determine if connection handshake datagrams should be sent to destination chains.

 ##### Connection Query
 The following structures pertain to connection queries and should be detailed in [IBC-Modules-Rust-ADR].
 The structures are shown here for reference.